-The Nationality, Immigration and Asylum Act 2002 includes provisions that require all applicants, aged 18 or over, for naturalisation or registration as a British citizen to take a citizenship oath and pledge at a citizenship ceremony conducted by a Registrar.
+The Nationality, Immigration and Asylum Act 2002 includes provisions that require all applicants, aged 18 or over, for naturalisation or registration as a British citizen must take a citizenship oath and pledge at a ceremony conducted by a Registrar.

 Attending a citizenship ceremony is the final step in the process of becoming a British citizen.
 The ceremony is a formal occasion that welcomes those who wish to attain full citizenship of the United Kingdom.

-All matters relating to application and qualification for British citizenship are dealt with by the home office, Immigration & Nationality branch in Liverpool.
+All matters relating to application and qualification for British Citizenship are dealt with by the Home Office's, Immigration & Nationality branch in Liverpool.

 All enquiries/applications for citizenship should be directed to: